Skip to main content

 • SMO 2: International Education Standards

 A key area of deviation from the IESs exists in the lack of requirements for CPD attainment in Israel for CPA license holders.
 ICPAI indicates that it supported proposed legislation that would require continuing professional education for all licensed CPAs.
-While the proposed legislation is still pending as of the date of this assessment, ICPAI is in the process of requiring CPD requirements in line with 2019 IES for its own members.
-Currently ICPAI maintains a voluntary program of CPD for its members and records, monitors, and verifies member participation.
-In 2015, ICPAI began a program of offering recognition for (incentivizing) participation in voluntary CPD offerings and providing certificates of achievement to members with a high degree of participation in CPD programs.
-As of 2023, ICPAI has arranged for monthly ongoing collaborative meetings with the Institute of Certified Public Accountants of Cyprus (ICPAC) to implement a mandatory CPD program and further align with 2019 IES requirements.
+While the proposed legislation is still pending as of the date of this assessment, in 2023, ICPAI established a mentoring agreement with the Institute of Certified Public Accountants of Cyprus (ICPAC) to support with the development of a CPD system.
+As of the date of this assessment, ICPAI is in the process of establishing a mandatory CPD program for its members (that join voluntarily) in line with the IES.
+As part of the program, ICPAI records, monitors, and verifies its member participation in the CPD program annually.

-In 2022, ICPAI has joined several IFAC/IPAE-led workshops to collaborate with other stakeholders in various regions in raising awareness of the requirements of IES as well as bringing national education requirements in line with IES.
-ICPAI also is among the PAOs that volunteered to participate in the IFAC IES Project which is expected to lead to bespoke capacity building initiatives to support alignment with 2019 IES requirements.
-ICPAI reported to staff that it plans to continue participating in IFAC/IPAE workshops in 2023 as well as regional events for accountancy directors.
+Between 2022-2024, ICPAI joined several IFAC/IPAE-led workshops to collaborate with other stakeholders in various regions in raising awareness of the requirements of IES as well as bringing national education requirements in line with IES.

-ICPAI is encouraged to collaborate with other stakeholders involved in the education of professional accountants in the jurisdiction as it completes its review of the national requirements against those of the 2019 IES.
-It is also encouraged to continue raising awareness about the requirements of IES as well as the need to bring the national educational requirements in line with IES to the relevant authorities.
 The IES Checklist and the Accountancy Education E-Tool developed by IFAC may be used to conduct an assessment and to consider available implementation support materials.
-Subsequent steps should include implementation of ICPAI’s continuing professional development program to ensure that it is in line with 2019 IES and working with education providers and universities to ensure that their programs are also in line with IES, among other activities.
+Subsequent steps should include ongoing review of ICPAI’s continuing professional development program to ensure that it is in line with 2019 IES and working with IPD stakeholders (Auditor’s Council, universities, employers) to ensure that their education, exams, & practical experience requirements are also in line with IES, among other activities.
 Lastly, ICPAI is encouraged to provide a status update on its efforts to promote legislation requiring CPD attainment for CPA licensure in Israel and any new or revised timetables for expected passage.

 • SMO 3: International Standards on Auditing

 Auditors Regulations (ways of the Auditor's Practice) 5715-1973 grant authority to the Institute of Certified Public Accountants in Israel (ICPAI) to set auditing standards to be used in all audits.
-In 2022, ICPAI reported that it does not adopt standards as issued by the standard setting board due to complaints received from the public.
-Therefore, ICPAI follows a rigorous process of assessing each new and revised standard as issued by the standard-setting body before adopting.
+In 2022, ICPAI reported that it does not adopt standards as issued by the IAASB and instead follows a rigorous process of assessing each new and revised standard before adopting.

-ICPAI maintains an Israel Auditing Standards Committee, responsible for a variety of standard setting activities, including the ongoing review and recommendation for adoption of International Auditing and Assurance Standards Board (IAASB) Pronouncements, modifications to ISA to ensure applicability to the Israeli context, and review and examination of translations into Hebrew.
+ICPAI maintains an Israel Auditing Standards Committee, responsible for a variety of standard setting activities, including the ongoing review and recommendation for adoption of IAASB pronouncements, modifications to ISA to ensure applicability to the Israeli context, and review and examination of translations into Hebrew.

 ICPAI supports implementation of Israeli Auditing Standards through its Institute for Continuing Professional Education and Certificate Programs, which has conducted several seminars about implementing auditing standards.
 ICPAI plans to provide ongoing seminars about future new standards and updates and improve its offerings on a continual basis.